 Part of our school ethos and behaviour policy are based around core values such as 'respect' and 'responsibility' and these values determine how we live as a community at Welbeck Primary School.
 Children and adults alike, including visitors, are challenged if they are disrespectful in any way.
-Since the London 2012 Olympics we have continued to promote the Olympic Values throughout all of our practice.
+Through Rights Respecting (RRSA) assemblies and steering groups, pupils understand they have inalienable rights such as a right to an education, to an opinion and to play etc. and learn how they must always respect their fellow pupil's rights and strategies to do so.